sk4rm/Danbooru-Animated-Captions/README.md

 3. The video should now have subtitles in the controls (CC icon).

 *As of v2022.12.22.2, WebVTT source file links in the artist commentary will be auto-detected.
 The link must be formatted as a DText hyperlink with the custom text "WebVTT".
-Check the translated commentary section in [post #5843334](https://danbooru.donmai.us/posts/5843334).*
+For example, check the translated commentary section in [post #5843334](https://danbooru.donmai.us/posts/5843334).*

 ## **For subtitlers**

 If you would like to create VTT subtitle files manually via a text editor, you can check out [the MDN documentation for WebVTT](https://developer.mozilla.org/en-US/docs/Web/API/WebVTT_API) for the syntax as well as CSS styling options.

-Alternatively, there are subtitle editor softwares out there that export to `.vtt`, such as [VTT Creator](https://www.vtt-creator.com/)(web-based) or [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit)(downloadable software).
+Alternatively, there are subtitle editor softwares out there that export to `.vtt`, such as [VTT Creator](https://www.vtt-creator.com/) (web-based) or [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit) (downloadable software).

+## **For non-users**

+In order to cater towards users who aren't using the script, subtitlers would have to rewrite the time-stamped text in the artist commentary section in addition to the WebVTT file.
+For that, I'm thinking of adding a generator that can convert `.vtt` into simpler, human-readable format.

+## **Known issues**

+1. Auto-detection not working in Safari Userscript